 And when you get up to the dam itself, there’s a spectacular curtain of water cascading over the top and crashing into the valley of the Rio Vinalopó below.

 Even in the bone-dry summer of 2022, when reservoir levels all over Spain were shrinking by the day, the lake behind the Elche Dam stayed full.
 The water continued to spill over the top as per usual.

 A little history

 The Elche dam has been holding back the waters of the Rio Vinalopó for the best part of four centuries.
 Construction work began in 1632; apparently it was the first dam of its type to be built since the Romans ran Spain.
-Civil engineers call it an arched dam, which relies partly on its curved shape to hold back the water.
+Civil engineers apparently call it an arched dam, as it relies partly on its curved shape to hold back the water.

 Among other things, the dam helped irrigate El Palmeral de Elche, the biggest grove of palm trees in Europe.
 Well worth a look if you have time to spare in Elche.

 El Pantano de Elche has had a few problems in its time though.
 A major flood in 1793 put it out of action for more than 50 years.